Friends of Music at CtK

 Yes.
 How horrible.

 Rick and I have talked at times about shifting political alignments and associations, especially where it involves evangelical Christians and the military.
 One past member of his unit, an atheist, was incensed that there would be any crossover between the two, and vociferously complained about even the most general Christian reference.
-As someone who has never felt an interest or call to government and policy making, and as someone who is concerned with classic religious freedom as outlined by our Constitution, and not one to conflate the love of my country with a religious experience, I think the overlap is too significant to pretend it doesn't exist.
+As someone who has never felt an interest or call to government and policy making, and as someone who is concerned with classic religious freedom as outlined by our Constitution, not one to conflate the love of my country with a religious experience, I think the overlap is too significant to pretend it doesn't exist.
 No other god, tradition, or religion upholds the example of self sacrifice for others as Christ does.
 Other religions might focus on ethics and/or the greater good, to some extent, but at the heart, other traditions focus on simply being able to cope with the world.
 God calls us to more.
+To willingly sacrifice one's life to preserve other life is to emulate Christ's ultimate sacrifice.
+"The Son of Man came not to be served but to serve, and to give His life a ransom for many" (Matthew 20:28).
+The only proper response is profound gratitude.

 On Memorial Day, we honor those who made the ultimate sacrifice.
 There is indeed no greater sacrifice, than for a man to lay down his life for his friends (John 15:13).